Apps That Can Notify Family About Your Heart Rate, Compared

 If you need the other person notified with no app on their side, RscMe’s SMS approach is the pragmatic pick, with its credit costs and consent model as the trade-offs.
 If free, consented, and eventual is enough, Apple Health Sharing is built in.
 If they just want to look at your data, Cardiogram’s Family Mode covers it.
 If you are caring for a parent full-time, a caregiver platform or a dedicated medical alert service is the right category, and nothing on this page replaces emergency response.

-What nobody offers today is the combination most people asking this question actually describe: the wearer’s own custom thresholds, prompt delivery to a trusted person’s iPhone, real consent on both sides, and no per-alert fees.
-That gap is what Beat Watcher’s planned Alert Sharing feature is being built to close.
+Beat Watcher now covers the combination many people asking this question describe: the wearer’s own custom thresholds, prompt delivery to a trusted person’s iPhone, consent on both sides, shared alert history, and no per-alert fees.
+It remains an awareness feature, not emergency response or medical monitoring.

 Yes, with setup on their watch and consent on their side.
 The free route is Apple Health Sharing from your parent's iPhone, which shares their heart health notifications with you, though delivery is delayed.
 Dedicated caregiver platforms like BoundaryCare send heart rate, fall, and location alerts to a caregiver app for a monthly subscription.
 If your parent has significant care needs or you need emergency response, a dedicated medical alert service is the right category; heart rate awareness apps are not emergency response systems.

 It varies.
 RscMe delivers by SMS, so the recipient needs nothing installed.
-Apple Health Sharing requires the recipient to have an iPhone with the Health app and to accept the invitation.
+Apple Health Sharing requires the recipient to have an iPhone with the Health app and accept the invitation.
 Cardiogram Family Mode requires the viewer to use Cardiogram.
-Beat Watcher's planned Alert Sharing would work through the Beat Watcher iPhone app on both sides, which is what enables a proper invite-and-accept consent step and notification delivery.
+Beat Watcher Alert Sharing uses the Beat Watcher iPhone app on both sides, which provides an invite-and-accept consent step, notification delivery, preferences, and shared alert history.

 Two delays stack.
 First, Apple Watch's own high and low heart rate notifications are checked periodically and fire only after your heart rate stays past the fixed setting for about 10 minutes while you appear inactive.
 Second, Health Sharing passes the notification copy through iCloud background syncing, which is not designed for immediate delivery, so the shared copy can arrive well after the original.
 The result is useful for staying informed, but it is not a real-time alert for the other person.

-Related: Can Apple Watch Alert Someone Else? · Best Heart Rate Alert Apps · POTS Heart Rate Monitor · Sleep Heart Rate Monitor · Low Heart Rate Alerts
+Related: Can Apple Watch Alert Someone Else? · Living Alone With POTS · Best Heart Rate Alert Apps · POTS Heart Rate Monitor · Sleep Heart Rate Monitor · Low Heart Rate Alerts